OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 # Tutorial: Share data and events between Excel custom functions and the task pane

-Share global data and send events between the task pane and custom functions of your Excel add-in with a shared runtime.
-We recommend using a shared runtime for most custom functions scenarios, unless you have a specific reason to use a custom function-only add-in.
+Share global data and send events between the task pane and custom functions of your Excel add-in with a shared Configure your Office Add-in to use a shared runtime.
+We recommend using a shared Configure your Office Add-in to use a shared runtime for most custom functions scenarios, unless you have a specific reason to use a custom function-only add-in.
 This tutorial assumes you're familiar with using the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md) to create add-in projects.
 Consider completing the [Excel custom functions tutorial](excel-tutorial-create-custom-functions.md), if you haven't already.

 ## Create the add-in project